metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-Cron/README.md

 a platform-independent behavior.

-Please take a look in the examples section, for a simple Mojo Application that you can run on hypnotoad, try hot restarts, adding / removing workers, etc, and check that scheduled jobs execute without interruptions or duplications.
+Please take a look in the examples section, for a simple Mojo Application that you can run on a preforked server, try hot restarts, adding / removing workers, etc, and check that scheduled jobs execute without interruptions or duplications.

 # EXTENDEND SYNTAX HASH